- Section Navigation

 Degree Type: Bachelor of Arts

-Prepare to teach in junior high or high school by majoring in secondary education (grades 7-12) at Briar Cliff.
+Prepare to teach in middle school or high school by majoring in secondary education (grades 7-12) at Briar Cliff.
 Our program is known for producing caring, distinguished teachers and is fully approved by the Iowa Department of Education.

 As a secondary education major, you double major in both education and a specific academic discipline of your choice.
 Majoring in your teaching subject will give you valuable knowledge and experience that can set you apart from other teaching candidates in your field:

 Before you begin student teaching, you will have already gained 120 hours of classroom experience through observations and working with small groups in your practicum experiences.
 This ensures that you'll be prepared for the best possible student teacher experience.